kyestork/ponyjs/README.md

 # pony.js
-A small "framework" thing in Javascript
+A lightweight javascript utility used on PonyCrush.com